Adelaide United FC (women)

 Adelaide United Football Club is an Australian women's soccer team based in Adelaide, South Australia.
 Founded in 2008, it is the affiliated women's team of Adelaide United.
 The team competes in the country's premier women's soccer competition, the A-League Women.

 History

 Establishment

 Adelaide United's women's team was formed in 2008 with the inception of the W-League, becoming one of the founding eight teams.
-The inaugural set up saw North Eastern MetroStars coach Michael Barnett take charge with ex-Adelaide United player Richie Alagich take up the assistant coach role and Matildas stalwart Dianne Alagich named as captain.
+The inaugural set up saw North Eastern MetroStars coach Michael Barnett take charge with ex-Adelaide United player Richie Alagich taking up the assistant coach role and Matildas stalwart Dianne Alagich named as captain.